-There are currently more than 600 designers working across different departments, helping government work better for users.
+There are currently more than 600 designers across different organisations helping government work better for users.

 Our new Design in Government series profiles the design teams in different departments, looking at how they are structured, how they work and what it means to be a designer in government today.

 The Environment Agency is an organisation within the Department for Environment, Food and Rural Affairs (Defra).
 Defra’s role is to make Britain a nice place to live by safeguarding the natural environment, working with the food, agriculture, fisheries, water and waste industries.

 The Environment Agency runs services in areas including flood information, fishing licences and waste transportation.

 The 11-strong design team at the Environment Agency is based in the organisation’s Bristol and Warrington offices and works on services and projects across the country.
 We spoke to 3 of the team about their experiences in government, their growing focus on service design and their proudest moments.

 I’ve been working for the Environment Agency for around 7 years, but I’ve not always been a designer.